- UCAR Home

 In a 2011 special report on the risk of extreme weather and climate events, the Intergovernmental Panel on Climate Change examined wildfire risk in a warming world.
 The report found that there is evidence of climatic influence in forest fires throughout the American West and Canada and that severe wildfires are projected to increase in many areas.
 Wildfire activity in the western United States increased substantially in the late 20th century, and that increase is caused by higher temperatures and earlier snowmelt, according to the IPCC report.

 Another climate concern is the effect of fires themselves on the atmosphere over the long term.
 Scientists study the global "budget" of carbon to determine where it is being stored and where it is being released into the atmosphere as carbon dioxide (CO2), the major greenhouse gas implicated in increasing global temperatures.

-Research at NCAR and elsewhere shows that the policy of suppressing fires over the past century has locked up about 25% of Earth's carbon budget in forest vegetation.
+Trees and plants absorb CO2 from the atmosphere during photosynthesis as part of the growth process.
+Research at NCAR and elsewhere has shown that the policy of suppressing fires over the past century has locked up about 25% of Earth's carbon budget in forest vegetation.